ignatandrei/RSCG_OpenApi2MCP/src/RSCG_MCP2File/README.md

 ## Features
-- Generates tool from another
+- Generates an MCP tool that writes the result of another tool to file
--

 ## Usage
 Add RSCG_MCP2File as a NuGet package to your project.